Lichen planus

 Treatments from a GP

-Lichen planus on your skin usually gets better on its own in about 6 to 9 months.
-If you need treatment, your GP will discuss your options with you.
+Lichen planus on your skin usually gets better on its own in about six to nine months.

 Creams and ointments from your GP can help control the rash and ease itching.

-If creams and ointments don't work or you have severe lichen planus, steroid tablets or treatment with a special kind of light (light therapy) can help.
+If creams and ointments don't work, or you have severe lichen planus, steroid tablets or treatment with a special kind of light (light therapy) can help.

-Lichen planus in your mouth can last for several years.
-Mouthwashes and sprays from your GP can help ease symptoms like burning or sore gums.
+Mouthwashes and sprays from your GP can help ease symptoms, like burning or sore gums.

 How to relieve lichen planus at home